DavidAnson/markdownlint/doc/Rules.md

 The reference format is convenient for keeping paragraph text clutter-free and makes it easy to reuse the same URL in multiple places.

-This rule can be used to enforce a link style that is either:
+This rule can be used to enforce a link or image style that is either:

 - provides the link destination or image source at the time of use (`inline`)
 - defines the link destination or image source elsewhere to be referenced by